Towards a general description of the cavitation threshold in acoustic systems: Acoustic analogy to describe impulsive cavitation

-The tensile strength value can be compared with the experimental chart (red marker in Fig. \ref{figure_1}) after being associated with the frequency of the phenomenon.
-Since multiple frequencies characterize the impulsive motion of the mallet-tube system, the weighted average frequency can be considered.
-The value of tensile strength (from \SI{0.95}{bar} to \SI{0.97}{bar}), associated with the range of characteristic frequency of the impulsive cavitation phenomenon (from \SI{0.48}{kHz} to \SI{1.43}{kHz}, Fig. \ref{pic_sca_mal}), is in good agreement with the value of \SI{1}{atm} reported, for the same range of frequency, by \citet{esche1952untersuchung} (Fig. \ref{figure_1}).
+The threshold value of \SI{0.99}{bar} can be compared with the experimental chart (red marker in Fig. \ref{figure_1}), after being associated with the characteristic frequency of the phenomenon (from \SI{0.48}{kHz} to \SI{1.43}{kHz}, Fig. \ref{pic_sca_mal}).
+This is in agreement with the average value of \SI{1}{atm} reported, for the same range of frequency, by \citet{esche1952untersuchung} (Fig. \ref{figure_1}).
+The results demonstrate that the vapor pressure of water can be taken as a cavitation threshold for problems characterized by low frequencies.
+This explains the success of the proposed cavitation number by \citet{Pan2017} (Eq. \ref{equation_0_2}), where the vapor pressure appears as a threshold in predicting cavitation for the mallet-tube data set.

 The cavitation number, introduced before in Eq. \ref{equazione_5}, is valid when a singular frequency characterizes the acoustic system.
-In the case of summation of $n$ trigonometric functions at different characteristic frequencies, the formulation of the cavitation number is slightly more complicated:
+We can also introduce a cavitation number with multiple characteristic frequencies where the summation of $n$ trigonometric functions is slightly more complicated:

-the $i$-th elements are related to every trigonometric term of the velocity functions that describe the vibrating surface.
-This formulation of the cavitation number (Eq. \ref{eq_32}) is related to a case where $n$ trigonometric functions describe the boundary condition that has to be applied to close the acoustic problem.
+the $i$-th elements are related to every trigonometric term of the velocity functions that describe the vibrating surface, and $\phi_i$ is the phase of the trigonometric function.